Localization Under Consistent Assumptions Over Dynamics

-In this work we show a better way: by distinguishing between the properties of movability and motion, we can properly model the dynamic, semi-static, and static parts of the environment.
-With the consistent application of this distinction, we are in compliance with not only the static world assumption, but consistent in all our assumptions over dynamics.
-By using real-world data from real traffic scenarios gathered over nine days, we show that localization under consistent assumptions over dynamics increases localization accuracy.
+In this work, we propose a better way: by distinguishing between the properties of movability and motion, we can properly model the dynamic, semi-static, and static parts of the environment.
+The consistent application of this distinction complies not only with the static world assumption but also all our \emph{assumptions over dynamics}.
+Using real-world data from real traffic scenarios gathered over nine days, we show that localization under consistent assumptions over dynamics increases localization accuracy.

-Using semantic segmentation of laser point clouds and background subtraction and clustering-based dynamic object filtering, we can partition the measurements into dynamic classes.
-To be consistent in the assumptions over dynamics, using these filters we create an \gls{ndt-om} \cite{saarinen_ndtom_2013} containing only static measurements.
-For comparison, we use the state-of-the-art baseline \gls{ndt-om} which does not discriminate between semi-static and static measurements and therefore violates the static world assumption.
+We can partition the measurements into dynamic classes by using semantic segmentation of laser point clouds, background subtraction, and clustering-based dynamic object filtering.
+Using these filters to be consistent in the assumptions over dynamics, we create an \gls{ndt-om} \cite{saarinen_ndtom_2013} containing only static measurements.
+For comparison, we use the state-of-the-art baseline \gls{ndt-om}, which does not discriminate between semi-static and static measurements and, therefore, violates the static world assumption.

-Similarly we use the aforementioned filters to demonstrate four localization methods based on \gls{ndt-mcl} \cite{saarinen_mcl_2013}, each using measurements of different dynamic classes in the localization.
-Subsequently, we show the localization accuracy is best when we match the measurements with the maps under consistent assumptions over dynamics.
+Similarly, we use the aforementioned filters to demonstrate four localization methods based on \gls{ndt-mcl} \cite{saarinen_mcl_2013}, each using measurements of different dynamic classes in the localization.
+Subsequently, we show that localization accuracy is best when we match the measurements with the maps under consistent assumptions over dynamics.

-The main contributions of this paper are: \begin{enumerate}[i)] \item We propose a localization method using semantic segmentation and dynamic filtering to remove non-static measurements from the input measurements of the localization. \item We propose a mapping method using semantic segmentation to remove non-static measurements to produce a map compliant with the static world assumption. \item We show with an empirical study consisting of 112 localization experiments that the localization accuracy of the baseline \gls{ndt-mcl} can be improved using the proposed mapping method to create a map consisting of only static measurements as well as the proposed localization method. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate}[i)] \item We propose a localization method using semantic segmentation and dynamic filtering to remove non-static measurements from the input measurements of the localization. \item We propose a mapping method using semantic segmentation to remove non-static measurements to produce a map compliant with the static world assumption. \item We show with an empirical study consisting of 112 localization experiments that the localization accuracy of the baseline \gls{ndt-mcl} can be improved using the proposed mapping method to create a map consisting of only static measurements and the proposed localization method. \end{enumerate}